Patagonia Tres 3-in-1 Parka - Women's Review

 The Tres is a pretty great deal for what you are getting — three highly functional and flattering jackets.
 It is an investment, but considering how much these layers cost separately, this jacket is an excellent investment for someone in need of all three.

-If supporting people and the environment are some of your values, this jacket supports those too.
-It is Fair Trade Certified.
-One hundred percent recycled down keeps you warm, and 100% recycled polyester holds it all together.
-The shell is made with 50% recycled polyester.
+If you also value supporting people and the environment, this jacket is Fair Trade Certified and supports First Mile, an organization that encourages low-income communities to collect used plastic bottles for profit.
+The 100% recycled down keeps you warm, and 100% recycled polyester holds it all together.

 What Other Winter Jackets Should You Consider?

 The Tres provides three excellent, high-performing jackets with quality construction.
 The outer shell blocks wind, rain, and snow, and the down layer keeps you warm.
-Zip them together, and you've got a winter jacket built for severe winter weather.
-However, it is not the warmest option available.
-If you are going to be in some truly frigid temperatures, the Marmot Montreaux is a cozy option, but you lose the weatherproofing.
-If you want a jacket that is both warm and weatherproof, the Fjallraven Nuuk is one of your best options.
-However, it does not have the same versatility as the Patagonia.
+Zip them together, and you've got a winter jacket built for serious winter weather.
+It's not the warmest option available though.